 The insured originator must make a prudent comprehensive credit assessment considering all factors relevant to the granting of credit.
 This assessment is not limited solely to factors that are considered in the AUS but also includes related agency eligibility criteria (credit, capacity, collateral, etc.) not evaluated by the AUS, and National MI requirements (credit, capacity, collateral, etc.).
 The assessment should also address the layering of risk variables to ensure that they are not excessive and confirm that the intent of National MI guidelines and pricing is not circumvented.
-Any information that arises during the origination process
+Any information that arises during the origination process raising questions about, or potentially contradictory to; variables that are part of the basis of the credit approval must be fully investigated to conclusion.
+Any excessive layered risks or risk characteristics must be mitigated.
+If the insured originator is unable to obtain additional information necessary to allay the concerns and/or mitigate excessive risk characteristics, the loan is not insurable.

-For additional details, refer to the applicable AUS Product Eligibility Matrix:

-Sec.
-2.3.1 - AUS Conforming
+For additional details, refer to the applicable AUS Product Eligibility Matrix: Sec.
+2.3.1 - AUS Conforming Sec.

-Sec.
 2.3.2 - AUS Conforming High Balance Loans